vordimous/zilla-docs/src/concepts/kafka-proxies/sse-proxy.md

 ### More

-For the full capability of `SSE` configure you can check out Zilla Runtime Configuration Reference: [SSE Binding](../../reference/config/bindings/binding-sse.md), [SSE-Kafka Binding](../../reference/config/bindings/binding-sse-kafka.md).
+For the full capability of `SSE` configure you can check out Zilla Runtime Configuration Reference: [sse](../../reference/config/bindings/binding-sse.md) Binding, [sse-kafka](../../reference/config/bindings/binding-sse-kafka.md) Binding.